How Are Solar Panels Rated?

 New solar panel models come out every year and add themselves to an extensive market with hundreds of modules and technologies.
 However, when you go out to purchase solar panels, you might get overwhelmed with so many brands, models, and technologies.

 Establishing a rating system is essential for the industry because this allows solar panel’s buyers to compare performance between different modules, and it establishes an equal ground base for the development of the industry.
+It is also a good idea to learn a little bit about how solar panels work before making any decisions.

 That’s why the industry has established several ratings to measure and compare solar panels.
 These ratings are referred to lab conditions that test the performance of modules under specific parameters, equal to all manufacturers.
 The performance of the solar panel under such conditions will determine how good or bad it is compared to other models.
 We can divide these lab tests into two categories: STC and NOCT.